 The extension connected only to motorways so it was placed under motorway regulations too, but it's a single carriageway road, with one lane in each direction.
 The result was a motorway from the A6 to the B6254 that stopped halfway along to negotiate a roundabout, was partly single carriageway, and ended on a B-road at a Give Way sign.
-It was one of the very few single carriageway motorways in the UK - the others are a short link from the end of the M58, an unnumbered connection from the M61 and M65 to Over Kellet, and the former A6144(M), which was downgraded to an A-road in 2006.
+It was one of the very few single carriageway motorways in the UK - the others are a short link from the end of the M58 to the A577; an unnumbered connection from the M61 and M65 to Walton Summit; and the former A6144(M), which was downgraded to an A-road in 2006.

 As if this didn't make the road strange enough, somebody at the Department of Transport decided that the spur extending in both directions from the M6 made it eligible to be given a route number of its own.
 For reasons that have never been properly explained, they called it the A601(M), a decision that makes no sense whatsoever.
 "A601(M)" ought to be a part of the A601 under motorway restrictions, or a motorway bypass of part of the A601.
 But it's neither, and if you look at a map of the area surrounding Carnforth, the A601 is nowhere to be seen.
 In fact it's a very long way away: the A601 forms part of the Derby Inner Ring Road, more than a hundred miles to the south east.

 In early 2020, the single carriageway link towards Over Kellet was downgraded and lost its motorway regulations, as did the roundabout at junction 35, so that Lancashire County Council could grant planning permission for an access from the link road to new commercial developments near the motorway.
-The link road and roundabout are now classified as part of the B6254, which has had the effect of disconnecting the A601(M) from the motorway network.
+The link road and roundabout were given the number B6601, which has had the effect of disconnecting the A601(M) from the motorway network.
 It is now a dual carriageway between two roundabouts with an inexplicable number and a connection to the M6 that is made, technically, by travelling on a B-road.